larsbuntemeyer/python-ci/README.md

 # python-ci

-test project for ci in a python project
+template project for ci in a python project